 Today's Dietitian welcomes lively, timely, and engaging articles on all subjects of interest to the nutrition profession.
-We encourage the submission of letters to the editor, feature articles, profiles of exceptional dietitians, and manuscripts for the following departments:
+We encourage the submission of letters to the editor, queries for profiles of exceptional dietitians, features, and the following departments:

 - Bookshelf: Reviews of books by, for, about, and of interest to dietitians